-The Company's trade payables, accrued liabilities, lease liability and project cost advance received are classified at amortized cost.
+The Company's trade payables, accrued liabilities and lease liability are classified at amortized cost.
 The Company does not currently have any FVTPL financial liabilities.

 e) Exploration and Evaluation Properties

 Exploration and evaluation expenditures include the costs of acquiring licenses, costs associated with exploration and evaluation activity, and the fair value (at acquisition date) of exploration and evaluation assets acquired in a business combination.
 Exploration and evaluation expenditures are capitalized.
 Costs incurred before the Company has obtained the legal rights to explore an area are recognized in profit or loss.